Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/manage_from_IFS.md

 title: "Manage Transfer CFT using IFS"
 linkTitle: "Manage Transfer CFT using IFS"
 weight: 200
---- This section explains how you can use Transfer CFT on the IFS environment.
+---This section explains how you can use Transfer CFT on the IFS environment.
 To do this you must run the following commands:

 1. Log on the iSeries using the Transfer CFT account.
 1. Execute the `QSH `command.